From condos to hotels and even unconventional mosques, these buildings in Singapore boast impressive architecture.

 The Interlace, 200 Depot Road, Singapore 109694

 Drive into Keppel Harbour and you’ll be mesmerised by the sight of six soaring curved towers.
 Regarded as the epitome of luxe waterfront living, Reflections at Keppel Bay is a residential masterpiece.
-Stretching along 1.2km of shoreline, the condominium comprises six curved towers, between 24 to 41 stories high, and 11 fan-shaped villa apartments.
+Stretching along 1.2km of shoreline, the condominium comprises six curved towers between 24 and 41 stories high and 11 fan-shaped villa apartments.
 The luminous surfaces of the towers, coupled with their alternating heights, create a dazzling perspective of shifting light planes and airy, light-filled spaces.
 They’re quite unlike most high-rise buildings in Singapore.

 Reflections at Keppel Bay, 1-33 Keppel Bay View, Singapore 098414